getparked/Leonardo-s-Open-Spot-Detection/README.md

   Along with the detection system, these files contain snippets for data transmission as it is part of the Get Parked's service scope, but it will not be covered here.

-  Special Thanks to all of Camosun's Personel, my parents and to the z fighters.
+  Special Thanks to all of Camosun's Personel, my mother and to the z fighters.